lbisy/shopify-docs/docs/getting-started/file-structure.md

 ## Explanation

-- **mytheme.zip** – The main theme file.
+- **Esen.zip** – The main theme file.
 Upload this in WordPress to install the theme.
 - **child-theme/** – A pre-configured child theme that allows you to safely customize code without affecting updates.
 - **demo-data/** – Contains XML/WIE files for demo content import (optional).
 - **documentation/** – Offline version of this documentation.